Deductibility of Investment Expenses

 - a deduction for home mortgage interest is reduced to $750,000 of home acquisition debt

-Unlike investment interest, other investment expenses are not only an itemized deduction, but are subsumed under the category of miscellaneous deductions, calculated on Schedule A, that are subject to the 2% AGI floor.
+Unlike investment interest, other investment expenses are not only an itemized deduction, but are subsumed under the category of miscellaneous deductions, calculated on Schedule A, subject to the 2% AGI floor.
 Hence, only miscellaneous expenses above 2% of the taxpayer's AGI are deductible.

 |Miscellaneous Expense Deduction||=||Miscellaneous Expense||×||Total Miscellaneous Expenses |